-As of December 31, 2008, we had cash and cash equivalents of \$7.1 million.
-In light of deteriorating conditions in the semiconductor industry and the global economic recession, we initiated a series of restructuring and cost reduction programs during the fourth quarter of 2008 which have continued into the first and second quarter of 2009 in order to conserve cash and reduce costs.
-These actions include workforce reductions, temporary salary reductions, furloughs and facility closures, as more fully discussed in Item 7.
+As of December 31, 2009, we had cash and cash equivalents of \$2.6 million.
+As of February 28, 2010, we had cash and cash equivalents of \$3.4 million.
+In light of the depressed conditions in the semiconductor industry and the global economic recession, we initiated a series of restructuring and cost reduction programs during the fourth quarter of 2008 and early 2009 in order to conserve cash and reduce costs.
+These actions included workforce reductions, temporary salary reductions, furloughs and facility closures, as more fully discussed in Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations" below.
-We will likely incur additional restructuring charges in future periods; however, we cannot predict the amount of such charges at this time.
-As a result of our continued operating losses, as of May 31, 2009 (unaudited) our cash and cash equivalents have declined to \$3.8 million.
-Under present market conditions and with our present resources, our goals remain to conserve cash, reduce costs and genera te sales of our products.
-We also continue to consider other alternatives, however, if we are not successful in accomplishing these goals or alternatives, we may be forced to seek relief through a filing under the U.S. Bankruptcy Code or liquidate and dissolve our business.
+In response to improved business conditions, we eliminated all furloughs in our operations in late 2009 and reinstated salaries for most employees at the beginning of 2010.
+We may incur additional restructuring charges in future periods; however, we cannot predict the amount of such charges at this time.
+Under present market conditions and with our present resources, our goals remain to conserve cash, control costs and generate sales of our products.
+If we are unable to meet these goals, then we may not have sufficient cash to operate our business.